Taishi, Osaka

 Taishi (太子町, Taishi-chō) is a town located in Minamikawachi District, Osaka Prefecture, Japan.
-As of 1 April 2021, the town had an estimated population of 13,172 in 5572 households and a population density of 930 persons per km².
+As of 1 April 2021, the town had an estimated population of 13,172 in 5572 households and a population density of 930 persons per km^{2}.
 The total area of the town is 14.17 sqkm.

 Geography

 Taishi is located in the southeastern part of Osaka Prefecture on the west side of Kongō Range and Katsuragi Mountains which separate Osaka from Nara Prefecture.
 The town is dominated by the peaks of Mount Nijō to the east.